Mastercard's Next CEO to Continue Company's Push Beyond Cards--2nd Update | MarketScreener

 New competitors that let consumers bypass cards have been a driving factor.
 In Asia, for example, mobile wallets like WeChat Pay and Alipay have grown rapidly, allowing consumers to shop with money moving directly from their deposit account to the merchant.
 More broadly, the payments sector is undergoing big changes as tech giants including Apple Inc., Amazon.com Inc. and Alphabet Inc.s' Google aim to grab a bigger piece of the market, raising the prospect that cards could play a smaller role in payments in the future.

-"Everything's changing and what we've tried to do inside the company, rather than be in a foxhole, I'd rather go out there and embrace the change and try to drive it," Mr. Banga in an interview.
-Shares fell 4% in midday trading, an off day for the markets.
+"Everything's changing and what we've tried to do inside the company, rather than be in a foxhole, I'd rather go out there and embrace the change and try to drive it," Mr. Banga said in an interview.
+Shares fell 6.7% Tuesday, an off day for the markets.

 The company has tried to break away from being branded a card firm.
 Last year, it said it was removing its name from its logo in most contexts, leaving just the familiar red and yellow circles to represent the brand on cards, advertising and elsewhere.